SchrodtSven/Koalas_Zep/doq/DAD.md

 # DAD - Design& Architecture Dossier
  > [!NOTE]
- > This Dossier is very currently hyper-fluent; rather a collection of ideas than an official Design document
+ > This Dossier is currently hyper-fluent; rather a collection of ideas than an official Design document

 ## Conventions